-If you are looking for down payment assistance when buying a home anywhere in Colorado, you need to be aware of the different programs available.
+If you are looking for Colorado down payment assistance when buying a home, you need to be aware of the different programs available.
 Here is the lowdown of the different programs that offer varying financial assistance programs for first time home buyers.

 Colorado Housing and Finance Authority (CHFA) is the place to start.
 They have several programs with down-payment assistance ranging from $5,000 to $10,000 up to 3.5% of the purchase price.